 Food is not a problem

-I mean, if you have to feed yourself and your stomach is making noises as a donkey in agony, you eat EVERYTHING.
+making noises as a donkey in agony, you eat EVERYTHING.
 Also your nails with ketchup.

 But this time was reeeeally challenging.